martinkubecka/C2Detective/README.md

 #### Data Enrichment & Correlation

-- [ ] revise the IOC enrichment for implementation at the conclusion of the analysis process
+- [ ] revise the IOCs enrichment for implementation at the conclusion of the analysis process

 #### Detection

-- [ ] implement detection confidence scoring system
+- *no queued tasks at this moment*

 ---
 ## :toolbox: Development